-- Diagnosis of suspected carotid stenosis - Following subacute (within 30 days) stroke or TIA with neurologic symptoms or signs attributable to the anterior (carotid) circulation - Hollenhorst plaques (cholesterol emboli) or retinal neovascularity on retinal examination - Management of known carotid stenosis - o Worsening neurologic symptoms or signs attributable to the anterior circulation - o Initial baseline evaluation and at 6 months following carotid revascularization - Surveillance of established carotid disease - Stenosis or occlusion in asymptomatic persons with no prior revascularization

-- Moderate (50%-69%) stenosis: every 12 months - Severe (70% or greater) stenosis: every 6 months - o Post-revascularization with residual stenosis on prior surveillance imaging - Mild to moderate (less than 70%) stenosis: every 12 months - Severe (70% or greater) stenosis: every 6 months
+- Screening - o Starting 5 years post-neck irradiation and every 3 years thereafter - o Initial evaluation of carotid calcification incidentally detected on nonvascular imaging - Diagnosis of suspected carotid stenosis - o Hollenhorst plaques (cholesterol emboli) or retinal neovascularity on retinal examination - Management of known carotid stenosis - o Worsening neurologic symptoms or signs attributable to the anterior circulation - o Initial baseline evaluation and at 6 months following carotid revascularization - Surveillance of established carotid disease - Stenosis or occlusion in asymptomatic persons with no prior revascularization - Moderate (50%-69%) stenosis: every 12 months - Severe (70% or greater) stenosis: every 6 months - Post-revascularization

-Note: Screening for carotid disease utilizing vascular imaging is not indicated.
-Revascularization refers to carotid endarterectomy or carotid artery stenting.
+Note: Revascularization refers to carotid endarterectomy or carotid artery stenting.
 Standard field of view for advanced imaging of the neck includes the aortic arch.

-- Duplex arterial ultrasound: first line study for all indications - CTA or MRA neck: above criteria are met and EITHER of the following applies: - Duplex arterial ultrasound cannot be performed or is nondiagnostic - Duplex arterial ultrasound shows moderate to severe stenosis or occlusion
+- Duplex arterial ultrasound: first line study for all indications - CTA or MRA neck: above criteria are met and EITHER of the following applies: - o Duplex arterial ultrasound cannot be performed or is nondiagnostic - Duplex arterial ultrasound shows moderate to severe stenosis or occlusion

-In the absence of symptoms, multiple high-quality evidence-based guidelines do not recommend screening for high-grade carotid stenosis in low or average risk patients.
-27-29 Ho wever, the recommendations are inconsistent with regard to screening of high-risk patients.
-The U.S. Preventive Services Task Force does not recommend screening for asymptomatic carotid artery stenosis in the general adult population.
-While Brott et al. 27 suggested that duplex ultrasound might be considered in patients without symptoms but with two or more risk factors, there is no direct evidence that screening reduces stroke mortality or morbidity and low-level evidence that the harms of screening may outweigh the benefits, with the 30-day risk of post-revascularization stroke slightly higher than the absolute stroke risk reduction from screening.
+In the absence of symptoms, multiple high-quality evidence-based guidelines do not recommend screening for highgrade carotid stenosis in low or average risk patients.27-29 The U.S. Preventive Services Task Force does not recommend screening for asymptomatic carotid artery stenosis in the general adult population, as there is no direct evidence that screening reduces stroke mortality or morbidity and low-level evidence that the harms of screening may outweigh the benefits, with the 30-day risk of post-revascularization stroke slightly higher than the absolute stroke risk reduction from screening.28 However, the recommendations are in consistent with regard to screening of high-risk patients, which in clude patients with history of neck irradiation.

-Outside of acute stroke or TIA (see separate criteria), ultrasound is recommended in the initial evaluation of known or suspected carotid stenosis with CTA or MRA used as an add-on or alternative test when duplex ultrasound is not available or is nondiagnostic.
-While operator dependent, duplex ultrasound has diagnostic accuracy for carotid stenosis comparable to advanced vascular imaging with sensitivities and specificities of 92% and 89% respectively, based on a recent systematic review.
-Duplex ultrasound is further readily available, does not require contrast, is non-ionizing (versus CTA), and less prone to motion (versus MRA).
+Outside of acute stroke or TIA (see separate criteria), ultrasound is recommended in the initial evaluation of known or suspected carotid stenosis with CTA or MRA used as an add-on or alternative test when duplex ultrasound is not available or is nondiagnostic.^{27, 28, 30} While operator dependent, duplex ultrasound has diagnostic accuracy for carotid stenosis comparable to advanced vascular imaging with sensitivities and specificities of 92% and 89% respectively, based on a recent systematic review.^{30, 31} Duplex ultrasound is further readily available, does not require contrast, is non-ionizing (versus CTA), and less prone to motion (versus MRA).
 Duplex ultrasound is less accurate in evaluating lesions in the distal cervical internal carotid artery and in differentiating high grade stenosis from occlusion.
-It may also be nondiagnostic due to patient-related or technical factors such as in the presence of moderate or severe calcified plaque in the carotid bulbs.
-Duplex ultrasound has poor diagnostic accuracy for evaluation of the posterior (vertebrobasilar) circulation.
+It may also be nondiagnostic due to patient-related or technical factors such as in the presence of moderate or severe calcified plaque in the carotid bulbs.10 Duplex ultrasound has poor diagnostic accuracy for evaluation of the posterior (vertebrobasilar) circulation.